MicrosoftDocs/visualstudio-docs/docs/containers/bridge-to-kubernetes.md

 This guide uses the [TODO App sample application][todo-app-github] to demonstrate connecting your development computer to a Kubernetes cluster.
 If you already have your own application running on a Kubernetes cluster, you can still follow the steps below and use the names of your own services.

 This sample illustrates how Bridge to Kubernetes can be used to develop a microservice version of a simple TODO application on any Kubernetes cluster.
 This sample, using Visual Studio, has been adapted from code provided by [TodoMVC](http://todomvc.com).
-In this example, we use MiniKube to host the application, but these steps should work with any Kubernetes cluster.
+These steps should work with any Kubernetes cluster.

 The TODO application sample is composed of a frontend and a backend that provides persistent storage.
 This extended sample adds a statistics component and breaks the application into a number of microservices, specifically: